Modern Bathroom Remodeling Ideas to Increase Home Value in 2023

 • Vanity—Sprucing up a space with a new vanity is a great way to add character and aesthetic appeal.
 And when you add a double vanity, you’ll appeal to those sharing space with a significant other.
 Morning and evening routines become a lot less congested—a great selling point.

-• Fixtures—You can keep it simple by adding newer faucets (a simple DIY project), or you can go all the way and put in a new sink and bathtub.
+• Sinks and Fixtures—You can keep it simple by adding newer faucets (a simple DIY project), or you can go all the way and put in a new sink and bathtub.
+Replacing your sinks or at the very least your sink hardware can pull together a bathroom.
+Even if you’re not looking to fully replace your sinks, a new set of hardware can not only stop leak issues it can make your sink appear newer than it is, adding overall value to the space.

 • Radiant floor heating—Who doesn’t love the idea of stepping onto a warm, pre-heated floor in the morning, especially during our cold, wet Pacific NW winters?

-How Much of a ROI Can You Expect to See From a Bathroom Remodel in 2023?
+How Much of an ROI Can You Expect to See From a Bathroom Remodel?

-The Remodeling 2022 Cost vs. Value Report shows that a bathroom remodel costing $43,698 will add $26,127 to the value of your home, and you’ll recoup 59.8% of the project cost.
+The Remodeling 2023 Cost vs. Value Report shows that a bathroom remodel costing $39,710 will add $18,270 to the value of your home, and you’ll recoup 46% of the project cost.
 Other sources claim a minor bathroom remodel can have an average ROI of as much as 102%.
 That means you’ll not only recoup the full amount you spend, but you’ll also make $2 on every $100 you spend.
-Again minor bathroom remodels tend to perform better than major, in terms of increasing your home value.
+Again, minor bathroom remodels tend to perform better than major ones in terms of increasing your home value.

 The National Association of REALTORS® Research Group‘s 2022 study reports the potential for as much as a 71% ROI on bathroom remodels.

-Of course, it all depends on many factors but mostly, the scope of your project.
+Of course, it all depends on many factors, but the scope of your project is the most important.
 Remodeling a small bathroom or updating a powder room will obviously be more affordable.
 The good news is that high-end features and fixtures aren’t necessary to see a solid ROI.
 In fact, many people claim that going all in on a massive luxury bathroom upgrade will bring you a lower ROI.

 Not all bathroom upgrades are created equal.
 While you might be compelled to jump in and do a massive remodel, before you gut your bathroom and start from the ground up or make a plan that will put a big dent in your bank account, consider these upgrades that can be spendy and won’t necessarily increase the value of your home.

-• Steam showers—Basically the same situation as the jet tub.
-Probably best to skip this addition, unless, of course, you want to add it for your own personal enjoyment.
+• Steam showers—Basically, the same situation as the jet tub.
+It is probably best to skip this addition unless, of course, you want to add it for your own personal enjoyment.

 Planning to Sell a Home in the Next 12 Months and Want Advice?